Opportunities in Biotech Data Science

 As AstraZeneca R&D Information Vice President John Reynders warns in Big Data Has Arrived in Biotech.
 Now What?, hypothesis-generation and predictive analytics are a little easier when you’re just trying to guess what books someone may prefer.
 Genomic data, on the other hand, is far more complex and extensive.

 These aren’t insurmountable problems, but they’re big ones.
-As the 3Vs accelerate, biotech companies will have to be careful that they keep their minds open and their hubris in check.
+As the 3Vs accelerate, biotech companies will likely have to be careful that they keep their minds open and their hubris in check.

 I’d Like To Keep That Private

 Unlike Europe, the U.S. lacks an overarching data protection law.
 It does, however, have a great deal of federal and state legislation that affects companies who handle personal data.
 These laws and regulations can vary according to the industries involved.